Software Performance Testing with Apache JMeter

 graph results

 Lastly, JMeter creates a request and sends it to the server.
 When the server receives the request sent by JMeter, it collects them and imagines those details in a chart.
-That after, it prepares the server’s response and generates the test results in several formats so that the tester can analyze the data.
+After that, it prepares the server’s response and generates the test results in several formats so that the tester can analyze the data.

 profile-image